UBTI: Understanding Possible Tax Triggers on an IRA’s Income

 What isn’t as well known is that some investments in an IRA have the potential to produce taxable income.
-This is known as Unrelated Business Taxable Income (UBTI), and it is a topic that is often misunderstood among many self-directed IRA investors and their advisors.
+This is known as Unrelated Business Taxable Income (UBTI), a topic that is often misunderstood among many self-directed IRA investors and their advisors.
 (UBTI is also referred to as Unrelated Business Income Tax or UBIT).

 The Q&A below helps explain UBTI/UBIT.
 We address not only what UBTI is, but also why it causes such confusion, and how income tax can be generated in your self-directed IRA.

 Question: Why does so much confusion exist around UBTI?

 When we think of taxes related to IRAs, we tend to the think about the opportunity to decrease our taxable income or we associate taxes with withdrawals—but we don't think about the possible tax impacts during the life of the IRA investment.

 Q: What are some examples of investment income that is exempt from UBTI?